Implementation intentions research: what three decades reveal about follow-through

 When the trigger appears, the planned behavior initiates with less conscious effort than it would otherwise require.

-Strategic automaticity is the deliberate creation of automatic goal-directed behavior through a single act of planning, bypassing the weeks of repetition typically required for habit formation.
+Strategic automaticity – Gollwitzer’s term [3] – is the deliberate creation of automatic goal-directed behavior through a single act of planning, bypassing the weeks of repetition typically required for habit formation.

-Gollwitzer calls this “strategic automaticity” [3].
-Among volitional control strategies, implementation intentions stand out because they delegate the initiation decision from the moment of action to the moment of planning.
+Volitional control strategies are deliberate techniques for bridging the gap between intention and action, including planning, self-monitoring, and cue management.
+Among them, implementation intentions stand out because they delegate the initiation decision from the moment of action to the moment of planning.
 The automaticity isn’t mindless – you chose the cue and response.
-The mechanism handles the initiation.
+The strategic automaticity mechanism handles action initiation, leaving conscious effort for execution rather than the decision to start.

 Consider your meditation goal.
 Without an implementation intention, every morning requires a fresh decision: should I meditate now, after coffee, or before the kids wake up?
 But “When I sit down with morning coffee, I will close my eyes and breathe for five minutes before opening email” pre-loads the decision.
 The cue (coffee at desk) triggers the response (meditate) without deliberation.